xinzhan/core-services.en/help/interface/cookies-mc.md

   </tr>
   <tr>
    <td colname="col1"> <p> SameSite=Lax </p> </td>
    <td colname="col2"> <p>Cookies with this setting are only sent when the domain displayed in the URL of the browser matches the domain of the cookie.
-This is the new default for cookies in Chrome.</p> </td>
+This setting is the new default for cookies in Chrome.</p> </td>
   </tr>
  </tbody>
 </table>